cheyuanl/ModalSoundRender/README.md

 --

 ####About:
-**ModalAnalysisRender** is a physical-based sound synthesizer and visualizer.
+**ModalSoundRender** is a physical-based sound synthesizer and visualizer.
 The sound is synthesized base on the analytic solution of a rectangular membrane.
 The program can visualize the natural mode shape, and superposition of the modal shape given different:

 1. Location of impact
 2. Material property